runtipi/runtipi/README.md

 Tipi is licensed under the GNU General Public License v3.0.
 TL;DR — You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

-The bash scripts contained in the `scripts` folder contain a lot of snippets from [Umbrel](https://github.com/getumbrel/umbrel)'s code.
-Therefore they contain code licensed under the PolyForm Noncommercial License 1.0.0 license.
-You can for now consider all scripts under this license.
+The bash scripts `app.sh` contained in the `scripts` folder contains some snippets from [Umbrel](https://github.com/getumbrel/umbrel)'s code.
+Therefore some parts of the code are licensed under the PolyForm Noncommercial License 1.0.0 license.
+You can for now consider the whole file under this license.
 We are actively working on re-writing those parts in order to make them available under the GPL license like the rest of our code.

 ## 🗣 Community
 - [Matrix](https://matrix.to/#/#runtipi:matrix.org)<br />